Morgan Hill, California: Geography

 Morgan Hill is one of very few sources for a type of semi-precious gemstone marketed under the name "Morgan Hill poppy jasper".
 According to geologists, this local variety of orbicular jasper formed through a combination of volcanic and seismic activity on the slopes of El Toro.
 Known extant deposits of the mineral are located on private lands, not accessible to the public.
 A local business, El Toro Brewing Company, has a collection of poppy jasper on display at their rural Morgan Hill brewery and on a large bar top inlaid with the stone at their brewpub in downtown Morgan Hill.
 Examples are also on display at the Morgan Hill Museum and at the Morgan Hill Community and Cultural Center.
 The local Poppy Jasper Film Festival is also named after the mineral.

 The highlight of local geography is El Toro.
 According to a local legend of the early 1900s, author Bret Harte named the hill when he climbed it and discovered two bulls fighting near the summit (they subsequently chased him back down).
-The official name shown on the U.S. Geological Survey's maps is simply "El Toro", although locals may refer to the hill as "Murphy's Peak".
+The official name shown on the U.S. Geological Survey's maps is simply "El Toro", but it has been deemed "Murphy's Peak" by locals.
 Visitors, not aware of the origin of the town's name, often mistakenly assume that El Toro is "Morgan" Hill.
 It is USGS Feature ID# 223063 in the Geographic Names Information System (GNIS), maintained by the United States Board on Geographic Names.
 Elevation at the summit is about 1427 ft.
-The iconic hill overshadowing the town to the west has been incorporated into the city's seal and official logo.
+The hill, overshadowing the town to the west, has been incorporated into the city's seal and official logo.